ljpatrick/marxpaint/docs/en/README.txt

 Doing it Manually

-       Windows, Mac OS X and BeOS users must currently do the conversion manually.
+       Windows, macOS, BeOS, and Haiku users must currently do the conversion manually.

        Load a graphics program that is capable of both loading your picture